4K Outreach-COVID-19: Guidance and Considerations

 Funding Source and Hour Requirements

-The legislative intent of the 1991 revision of the 4-year-old kindergarten statute was to provider a fiscal incentive for school districts to incorporate a parental outreach component within their four-year-old kindergarten program.
+The legislative intent of the 1991 revision of the 4-year-old kindergarten statute was to provide a fiscal incentive for school districts to incorporate a parental outreach component within their four-year-old kindergarten program.
 Such outreach activities must comprise at least 20% (87.5 hours) of the 4-year-old kindergarten hours.
 Two options were created for districts that wanted to incorporate parent outreach:

 - an enrolled pupil could be counted as 0.5 if the program annually provides 349.5 hours of instruction and 87.5 additional hours of parent outreach activities.